-Back to the Future — On that day, September 29, 1988, the launch of the space shuttle Discovery represented America’s return to space, NASA’s first manned mission since losing Challenger two years before.
+Back to the Future — On that day, September 29, 1988, the launch of (space shuttle) Discovery represented America’s return to space, NASA’s first manned mission since the loss of Challenger, two years before.

-Cocoa and Rockledge sit comfortably on the west bank of the Indian River (The Intracoastal Waterway) across from Merritt Island and Mosquito Lagoon.
+The sister cities, Cocoa and Rockledge, sit comfortably on the west bank of the Indian River (The Intracoastal Waterway) across from Merritt Island, Mosquito Lagoon, and Cape Canaveral.

 Turning off US1, onto Coquina Road, and then five miles north on the palm and oak-lined River Road, a dilapidated, corrugated metal building (old Hub’s Inn) marked my favorite spot to watch rockets launched from Cape Canaveral.
 Looking across the Indian River, toward Merritt Island, the monstrous VAB (Vertical/Vehicle Assembly Building), with its NASA logo and American flag visible from ten miles, stands large on the horizon, a line of palmetto scrub on the long, sandy cape, the geography that defines Florida’s East Coast.

 The point on Earth from where astronauts left for the moon.

 Launch Complex #39 — Where America’s most accomplished pilots, engineers, scientists, doctors, and military officers (Astronauts) spent the last moments on Earth, before their being launched into space.

 Then the mission commander of STS-134, what might have been the last of NASA’s 40-year space shuttle program, Mark Kelly took Bono up on his invitation to speak to U2 audiences from the International Space Station.

 It was thought that STS-134 could have been the last, with most Republicans in Congress opposing the funding required to launch STS-135, but as soon as February, NASA announced definitely that STS-135 would fly, “regardless” of Congress’ denial of funding.